richardbattlesiii/neural_network/README.md

 **WHO?**

-Me.
+Me, Richard Battles.

 **WHEN?**

 Now, I guess?
-Unless you're reading this in the future and I've stopped working on it...
+Unless you're reading this in the future and I've stopped working on it?

 **WHERE?**

 This is also my first time using GitHub.
-I literally just made an account (I thought I already had one but I guess not).
+I literally just made an account before writing this (I thought I already had one but I guess not).
 So, sorry if it's messed up somehow.
-I don't know what I'm doing.

 **PLANS?**